eiffelcsy/spm-proj/README.md

 ## Contributing

 When adding new features:
-1. Write tests before implementing (TDD approach)
+1. Write tests for new functionality
 2. Ensure all tests pass: `npm test`
 3. Check coverage: `npm run test:coverage`
 4. Aim for at least 80% coverage on all API files (`server/api/**/*.{js,ts}`)